At Tools of Men, we stay away from polarizing topics.

 That’s why you never see us discuss politics, religion, or any other hot-button issues.

 A men’s lifestyle site simply isn’t the forum to discuss such manners.

-However, with that being said, we wanted to take a minute to address this issue of neckbeards.
+However, we wanted to take a minute to address this issue of neckbeards.

-Basically this subreddit is used as a platform to skewer men (some who may deserve it) on a wide array of topics including beard growth, fedoras, style choices, and some cringe-worthy exchanges.
+This subreddit is used as a platform to skewer men (some who may deserve it) on a wide array of topics, including beard growth, fedoras, style choices, and some cringe-worthy exchanges.